 Orange River – Cedarberg

-A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cedarberg region.
-The Cedarberg is the home of Rooibos tea, which has become a popular beverage throughout the world.
+A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cederberg region.
+If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
+No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
 Tonight we enjoy a traditional meal and celebrate the many memories we have made.

 Cedarberg – Cape Town